py-nonlinopt/ipyopt/README.md

 2. Create a branch (`git checkout -b new_branch`)
 3. Commit your changes (`git commit -am "your awesome message"`)
 4. Push to the branch (`git push origin new_branch`)
-5. Create a pull request
+5. Create a merge request
-6. Nag me about it if I am lazy.

 ## Troubleshooting

 ### Check Ipopt

-IPyOpt links to Ipopt's C library.
-If that library is not available IPyOpt will fail during module initialization.
-To check the availability of this library, you can go to `$IPOPT_DIR/Ipopt/examples/hs071_c/` and issue `make` to ensure you can compile and run the toy example supplied by Ipopt.
+`IPyOpt` links to `Ipopt`'s C library.
+If that library is not available `IPyOpt` will fail during module initialization.
+To check the availability of this library, you can go to `$IPOPT_DIR/Ipopt/examples/hs071_c/` and issue `make` to ensure you can compile and run the toy example supplied by `Ipopt`.

 ### Miscellaneous problems